 We do our best to source from Canada (and, specifically, Ontario), but the simple fact is that no farm in Canada produces enough oil to supply to small batch manufacturers.
-We require 50+ kgs of oil per year for product-making, and there is no Ontario or Canadian lavender farm that can produce this much, nor sell it to us.
+We require 50+ kgs of oil per year for product-making.
 We want you to know that we do source our oils and that the key to sourcing is buying direct from a farm that is family run and where the oil has been tested to ensure its high quality.

 French Lavender, also known as Lavandula Intermedia/Hybrida Essential Oil.
 French Lavender has a high camphor content and therefore has what can be described as a eucalyptus/lemony scent.
 Historically developed for the French perfume industry, French varieties grow all over the world.
-We purchase this oil from an organic farm in France.
+We purchase this oil from a family farm in France.